SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-heatwave 2°C

 One of the criteria for our heatwave definition is the {Humidex}(A measure of how the human body reacts to atmospheric conditions).
-While a Humidex of 40 to 45 is already associated with great discomfort and exertion should be avoided, we chose a Humidex above 45, which is considered dangerous as heatstrokes are quite possible.
+While a Humidex of 40 to 45 is already associated with great discomfort and exertion should be avoided, we chose a Humidex above 45, which is considered dangerous since heatstrokes are quite possible.

 At @!L3(+2\,°C) close to @red(1 billion people) are exposed to such conditions every year.
 Limiting global warming to @!L2(+1.5\,°C), will help us to keep those numbers considerably lower.